Sport Spread Betting Guide

 4. Select Buy or Sell

-Finally, choose if you want to Buy or Sell the bet available.
+Finally, choose whether you want to Buy or Sell the bet available.
 Buying the bet means you think the final result will be greater than what the bookmaker offers.

 How To Spread Bet On Sports - Select Buy or Sell

-For example, if the bookmaker thinks there will be 1 goal in the game, you think there will be more, so Buy the bet, expecting to see two or more goals during the game.
+Say the bookmaker thinks there will be one goal in a particular game.
+If you think there will be more, you would Buy the bet.
+If there are two or more goals during the game, you can profit on that given market.

-Your bets will automatically close in a profit or loss when the sporting event has finished, and the money is then allocated to your spread betting account shortly after.
+Your bets will automatically close when the sporting event has finished.
+Then the profit or loss will be added to, or taken from, your spread betting account shortly after.

 Examples Of Sports UK Spread Betting

-We have provided a few examples based on the most popular sports that residents in the United Kingdom speculat on.
+We have provided a few examples based on the most popular sports to speculate on in the United Kingdom.

 1. Example Of A Buy on Football

 Let’s look at a spread betting buy example of a football match between Manchester United vs Bayern Munich.
-In this example, you want to bet on the result that Bayern Munich will beat Manchester United.
+You want to bet that Bayern Munich will beat Manchester United.

-However, if the result is a draw or a Manchester United win, you will lose your stake x buy price (£1 x 66.7) = £66.70 loss.
+However, if the result is a draw or a Manchester United win, you will lose your stake, multiplied by the buy price.
+This means £1 x 66.7, translating to a £66.70 loss.

 2. Example Of A Sell On Football